eriicafes/tmpl/README.md

 ## Render templates

-Render templates using the template renderer.
-Tmpl has the default renderer and stream renderer.
+Tmpl has a default sync renderer and stream renderer.
 Renderers are not concurrent safe and should not be used across separate goroutines.

 ### Render template with struct (recommended)